kaifresh/ExperimentJS/README.md

 ### FLEXIBILITY

-ExperimentJS is highly customisable.
+ExperimentJS is *highly customisable*.
 Individual components can be wired together in many different ways to create a wide variety of experimental paradigms.

 For example, the experiment above can be easily converted into a forced choice comparison format: